Rob Tufel, MSW, MPH

 As Director of Operations, Sheryl manages Cancer CAREpoint’s volunteer services, program calendars and scheduling of services and many other coordination tasks.
 Previously, Sheryl oversaw the rapid growth of a hospice organization’s volunteer forces.
 Because of her long history as a volunteer for hospice and many other organizations, and as a three-time cancer survivor herself, Sheryl is adept at talking to cancer patients, their families and caregivers and answering their questions with both experience and expertise.

 Cecilia is a San Jose native.
 She earned her B.A. in Political Science from San Jose State University.
 Her father is a Leukemia survivor who has now been in remission for over 19 years.
-Cecilia knows firsthand how a cancer diagnoses can affect a person and those close to them.
+Cecilia knows firsthand how a cancer diagnosis can affect a person and those close to them.
 Her experience with cancer will be beneficial to her position as Outreach Manager at Cancer CAREpoint.
 Cecilia is fluent in Spanish and she looks forward to working with the community by helping those touched by cancer.

 Debbie Chinchiolo, MSW